Find out where our greenhouse gas emissions come from and how we’re reducing them to zero by 2050.

 Council vehicles

 We’re improving the efficiency of our vehicle fleet by switching to Electric Vehicles (EVs).
-As of April 2022, our vehicle fleet is 50% electric, and we have a goal of 100% electric vehicle fleet by no later than 2030.
+As of April 2026, our vehicle fleet is 94% electric, and we should achieve our goal of a 100% electric vehicle fleet well before 2030, potentially as early as the end of 2026.

 Decarbonising contracts